Sunday, August 24, 2025

 • After Fertilizer: [32, 34, 30, 33, 31] quintals/acre

-Step 1: Compute differences (d = After - Before): [2, 2, 2, 2, 2]
+Step 1: Compute differences ($d$ = After - Before): [2, 2, 2, 2, 2]

-Step 2: Compute mean difference: d̄ = 2
+Step 2: Compute mean difference: $\bar{d} = 2$

-Step 3: Compute standard deviation of differences: s_d = 0 (example simplified)
+Step 3: Compute standard deviation of differences: $s_d = 0$ (example simplified)

-Step 4: Compute t-value: t = d̄ / (s_d / √n) → If s_d = 0, t is undefined, otherwise calculate normally.
+Step 4: Compute t-value: $t = \bar{d} / (s_d / \sqrt{n}) \rightarrow$ If $s_d = 0$, $t$ is undefined, otherwise calculate normally.

-Step 5: Compare with critical t-value (df = 4, α=0.05, two-tailed ≈ 2.776).
+Step 5: Compare with critical t-value ($df = 4, \alpha=0.05$, two-tailed $\approx 2.776$).
 Interpret significance accordingly.
+When writing up your findings, be sure to follow **APA format** guidelines for **academic reporting**.

 Fields / Disciplines of Use